POLICIES AND PROCEDURES

 Records documenting online purchases made by Customers will be maintained by MONAT.

-MONAT participates in account update services offered by some banks to help keep your credit card information up to date in our system.
+MONAT participates in account update services offered by some banks to help keep your payment information up to date in our system.
 If your bank participates, this service will automatically update your card number and expiration date in our system.
-If you do not wish for your credit/debit card information to be automatically updated, you may opt out of these services by contacting your credit card issuing bank.
+If you do not wish for your credit/debit card information to be automatically updated, you may opt out of these services by contacting the issuing bank.
 Any automatic charges that may apply to your account because of one’s failure to opt-out of this service, will not be refunded.
 MONAT will not be responsible for these charges.

 SECTION 6 - BONUSES AND COMMISSIONS

 A Market Partner must be active and in compliance with the Agreement to qualify for bonuses and commissions.
 So long as a Market Partner complies with the Terms of the Agreement, MONAT shall pay commissions to such Market Partner in accordance with the Compensation Plan.
 The minimum amount for which MONAT will issue payment is $10.00.
 If a Market Partner’s commissions and bonuses do not equal or exceed $10.00, the Company will accrue the bonuses and commissions until they total $10.00.
 Payment will be issued once $10.00 has been accrued.